ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-06-10-exploring-catalonia.md

 ## Driving along Costa Brava

 I spent another night at the squat before leaving the Catalan capital to explore the [Costa Brava](https://www.google.com/maps/place/Costa+Brava,+Girona/) with Mariona.
-Our first stop was near [Palamós](https://www.google.com/maps/place/Palam%C3%B3s,+Girona/) where we spent a nice and sunny day walking along the coast, swimming and relaxing in turquoise bays.
+Our first stop was near [Palamós](https://www.google.com/maps/place/Palam%C3%B3s,+Girona/) where we spent a nice and sunny day walking along the coast, swimming and relaxing in bays with turquoise water.

 ![Bay with a little beach north of Palamós](/assets/images/IMG_2055.jpg)